 Data privacy services

 Many reporters — particularly those focused on politically sensitive work — are the targets of coordinated digital attacks, targeting their online accounts for hijacking.
 Sometimes these attacks also target physical locations, such as their homes, and their families.
 Much of this personally identifiable information is available through search engines, public records websites, genealogy websites, or “people search” sites (e.g., Spokeo.com) which may aggregate all of the above.
 Many of these websites have “opt out” pages, but because there are so many, and many will repost your data every few months, it becomes a nearly full-time job to opt out from such services.

 Removing someone’s personal data from the web is an uphill battle, but data privacy services can make this kind of attack harder.
-DeleteMe will remove your data from over 40 websites for a year at a time, for one or more people.
-Another service called PrivacyDuck supports two or more people and is significantly more expensive, but will remove your data from about 90 websites.
+DeleteMe will remove your data from dozens of websites for a year at a time, for one or more people.

 - Important: We are not aware of a way to gift data privacy services directly.
 Instead consider purchasing a pre-loaded Vanilla gift card, and sharing the gift card with a link to your preferred service sign-up page.